Thaanaa Serndha Koottam: Production

 Vignesh Shivan agreed to work on Thaanaa Serndha Koottam at short notice, after another project, Kaathuvaakula Rendu Kaadhal became delayed.
 Studio Green's K. E. Gnanavel Raja asked Vignesh to do a project to star Suriya and the team chose to use an earlier script planned by Vignesh on the 1987 Opera House heist, like Special 26, where a group posing as Central Bureau of Investigation (CBI) officers executed an income tax raid on the jeweller in Mumbai, which he initially wanted to make with either actors Sivakarthikeyan or Vijay Sethupathi.
 The team claimed to legally purchase the remake rights of Special 26, but instead of copying the film scene-by-scene, Vignesh was insistent that it was adapted to make it suitable for Tamil audiences.

 The film was announced to the public in September 2016, with principal photography starting in early November 2016.
 Keerthy Suresh was signed on as the lead actress, while an ensemble cast of veteran actors including Ramya Krishnan, Suresh Chandra Menon, Senthil and Sudhakar were also a part of the first schedule.
 Suresh Chandra Menon initially dubbed in his own voice, but it was later replaced with Gautham Vasudev Menon's voice.
 The film was predominantly shot across Chennai and Mysore, with the shoot finishing in August 2017.
 Post-production works for the film were completed at Knack Studios in Chennai.
 The film was also dubbed in Telugu as Gang, with Suriya choosing to dub for himself for the Telugu version for the first time.

 Music

 Vignesh Shivan teamed up with Anirudh Ravichander to compose the soundtrack and background score of the film, once again after Naanum Rowdy Dhaan.
 This film also marks the first collaboration of Anirudh with Suriya.
-The tracklist features five songs, with lyrics for songs were written by Thamarai, Vignesh Shivan and Mani Amudhavan, where the former and latter penned two songs each and the rest of the songs were penned by Vignesh Shivan.
+The tracklist features five songs, with lyrics by Thamarai, Vignesh Shivan and Mani Amudhavan, where the former and latter penned two songs each and the rest of the songs were penned by Vignesh Shivan.
 The soundtrack was released on 6 January 2018.